StevenLomon/CS50-final-project/README.md

 I believe really got to practice taking imperfect action and fine tuning as I go which is super important when it comes to coding and large projects.
 Not getting crippled by analysis paralysis and instead being solution oriented.
 Failing forward!

 ## Description
-Allows the user to either upload an image or turn on their web camera and have the application detect if there is a rubber duck present in the picture/camera! :)
+Allows the user to either upload an image or turn on their web camera (will begin coding this in the near future!) and have the application detect if there is a rubber duck present in the picture/camera! :)

+The web app is built completely in Python using the Flask framework.
+It uses Amazon Rekognition for the image labeling, Amazon S3 for the image storage and SQLite to store the results in a database.
+The web app is deployed using AWS Elastic Beanstalk to a bought domain using Amazon Route 53.

 This is a project that is rather silly in nature and simply a fun showcase of this detection / AI image labeling technology.
 But it can easily be adjusted for someone more useful in the real world such as identifying products in a store for inventory management, smart surveillance systems or identifying suspicious objects in the streets.